 Blank and Secure is a portable deletion tool you can store on a USB stick.
 It “shreds” files by overwriting the data with zeros before deleting, making recovery impossible.
 Tap or click here to learn more about Blank and Secure.

-When macOS Sierra was released, Apple removed the secure delete option for Trash Can and the Terminal.
+Apple removed the secure delete option for Trash Can and the Terminal when macOS Sierra was released.
 To shred files you’d like to remove from Macs, you’ll need to use a shredding app like Secure Delete – File Shredder; however, it does cost $4.99 to download.

 In case you didn’t know, the popular cross-platform tool CCleaner for PCs and Macs not only does automatic clean-up of your browser cookies, trackers, internet history, download history, cache and even individual session activity.
 It also has an option for Secure Deletion of files.
 Tap or click here for more information on CCleaner.